aamrits/frontend-interview-questions/javascript-concepts.md

 </div>

 #### QA14
-### ✍Understanding the concept of Prototypes and how they relate to Objects
+### ☘️ Understanding the concept of Prototypes and how they relate to Objects

 <div align="right">